KYMRIAH is a CD19-directed genetically modified autologous T cell immunotherapy indicated for the treatment of:

 Pregnancy, Lactation, Females and Males of Reproductive Potential

-The most common adverse reactions (>20%) reported in patients with r/r ALL were cytokine release syndrome, hypogammaglobulinemia, infections-pathogen unspecified, pyrexia, decreased appetite, headache, encephalopathy, hypotension, bleeding episodes, tachycardia, nausea, diarrhea, vomiting, viral infectious disorders, hypoxia, fatigue, acute kidney injury, edema, cough, and delirium.
+The most common adverse reactions (>20%) reported in patients with r/r ALL were cytokine release syndrome, infections-pathogen unspecified, hypogammaglobulinemia, fever, decreased appetite, viral infectious disorders, headache, febrile neutropenia, bleeding episodes, vomiting, encephalopathy, diarrhea, hypotension, cough, nausea, bacterial infectious disorders, pain, hypoxia, fatigue, acute kidney injury, and arrhythmia.

 Please see full Prescribing Information for KYMRIAH, including Boxed WARNING, and Medication Guide.